nimoseminov/nimoseminov.github.io/_portfolio/portfolio-2.md

 ---
-title: "Visiting the Max-Planck Institute for Mathematics"
+title: "Visiting the Max-Planck Institute for Mathematics, 9 May 2025"
 excerpt: "Visiting the Max-Planck Institute for Mathematics <br/><img src='/images/visit Max-Planck-Institut for mathematik.png'>"
 collection: portfolio
 ---